-Don’t bother with an umbrella.
-Find a waterproof or water resistant long jacket or coat with a hood.
-I like to wear hats so I usually skip the hood.
-A longer jacket will keep your legs dry.
+- Find a waterproof or water resistant long jacket or coat with a hood.
+Or if like me, you to like to wear hats, skip the hood.
+A longer jacket keeps your legs dry.

-Take a pair or two of waterproof or water resistant shoes or boots that are super comfy and stylish enough to wear with almost everything in your suitcase.
+- Take a pair or two of waterproof or water resistant shoes or boots that are comfy and stylish enough to wear with almost everything in your suitcase.

-You’ll have many warm sunny days.
-I use a tote bag to carry my glasses, phones, maps etc plus a light jacket or poncho in case the temps drop while I’m out exploring.
+During warmer days, I use a tote bag to carry my glasses, phones, maps etc plus a light jacket or poncho in case temps drop while I’m out exploring.

-You can always shop for a sweater or scarf once you get to England.
+You can always shop for an extra sweater or scarf once you get to England.
 Isn’t that half the fun of traveling?

-Consider using London as a base for your entire stay.
-You can skip the hassle of renting a car because it’s easy to use the Tube and taxis to get around.
+Consider using London as a base for your entire stay as I’ve done.
+You can skip the hassle of renting a car and get around on the Tube, trains and taxis.
 Hop on a train for longer trips out of the city.

 We stayed at Dolphin Square for two weeks as a base.
-During that time we explored London and took the train up to Edinburgh for an overnight visit.
-We also hopped over to Paris on Eurostar for a three day visit.
-It was SO nice to have a base to come back to.
-Worth it not to have to schlep all of our bags with us.
-For our shorter trips we just used a carry on.
+During that time we explored London, took the train up to Edinburgh for an overnight visit and hopped over to Paris for three days.
+It was SO nice to have a base to come back to and not have to schlep bags except a carry on.

 Dolphin Square is several blocks of flats close to Westminster.
 Politicians, actresses and spies infamously lived here at one time.
-There’s a dedicated building with small apartments for overnight or short term stays.
 I recommend booking a studio or one bedroom flat; much nicer than the single rooms.
-Best of all you can eat breakfast in the morning in the small bistro and get pampered at the end of the day in the spa.
-Or have a swim.
+You can eat breakfast in the morning in the small bistro and get pampered at the end of the day in the spa.
+Or have a swim in the pool.